-- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs in the past week but presentations to EDs increased.
-Shingles presentations at sentinel GPs and EDs increased and were above baseline levels in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs in the past week and presentations to EDs remained stable.
+Shingles presentations at sentinel GPs increased and presentations to EDs decreased in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.